01Joseph-Hwang10/jtd-codebuild/docs/codegen/idl/inheritance.md

 # Inheritance

-By default, [jtd-codegen] does not support inheritance.
+By default, [JSON Type Definition][jsontypedef.com] does not support inheritance.

 But by using `jtd-codebuild`, you can define inheritance between type definitions.
 You can do this by using `extends` keyword like below.